szczyglis-dev/py-gpt/README.md

 The app keeps a history of all your prompts, allowing you to revisit any session and reuse previous prompts for creating new images.

-# Plugins

-The application can be enhanced with plugins to add new features.

-The following plugins are currently available, and GPT can use them instantly:

-- `Command: Google Web Search` - allows searching the internet via the Google Custom Search Engine.

-- `Command: Files I/O` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

-- `Command: Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
-This means GPT can interface with any script, application, or code.
-The plugin can also execute system commands, allowing GPT to integrate with your operating system.
-Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.

-- `Command: Custom Commands` - allows you to create and execute custom commands on your system.

-- `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.

-- `Audio Output (OpenAI TTS)` - provides voice synthesis using the OpenAI Text To Speech API.

-- `Audio Input (OpenAI Whisper)` - offers speech recognition through the OpenAI Whisper API.

-- `Self Loop` - creates a self-loop mode, where GPT can generate a continuous conversation between two AI instances, effectively talking to itself.

-- `Real Time` - automatically adds the current date and time to prompts, informing the model of the real-time moment.

 # Managing models

 All models are specified in the configuration file `models.json`, which you can customize.